 Potentiometers are common electronics components that convert rotary or linear motion in to change of resistance.
 They can be found anywhere where some adjustments are needed, volume control and joysticks.
-You can dive in to long theory about potentiometers how they are made, what materials are used and what output characteristics they have regarding to rotation angle.
-As electronics hobbyist and probably pro you usually deal with two common types of potentiometers – basic pots with knobs and trim pots.
-First group of potentiometers are used where user has to access potentiometer when he needs to change one or another parameter like sound volume or screen brightness.
-They normally are bigger in size and can be mounted vertically or horizontally to board.
-Also they have a panel mount with nut.
-This type of potentiometers needs to be mechanically stronger and resistive material more durable due to frequent use.
+You can dive into the long theory about potentiometers how they are made, what materials are used and what output characteristics they have regarding rotation angle.
+As electronics hobbyist and probably pro you usually deal with two common types of potentiometers – standard pots with knobs and trim potentiometers.
+The first group of potentiometers is used where the user has to access potentiometer when he needs to change one or another parameter like sound volume or screen brightness.
+They usually are more prominent in size and can be mounted vertically or horizontally to board.
+Also, they have a panel mount with the nut.
+This type of potentiometers needs to be mechanically stronger and resistive material more durable due to frequent…

-Normally when we need to drive low power LEDs we don’t care much about power losses.
-What we do we add a current limiting resistor and that’s enough.
+Usually, when we need to drive low power LEDs, we don’t care much about power losses.
+What we do we add a current limiting resistor, and that’s enough.
 For instance for 20mA LED we choose between 300Ω-1kΩ resistor when powering from 5V.
-But different situation is with power LEDs.
-The currents are much bigger here like 1A and more.
-Adding resistor to limit the current isn’t an option, because power losses become significant.
+But a different situation is with power LEDs.
+The currents are much more prominent here like 1A and more.
+Adding a resistor to limit the current isn’t an option, because power losses become significant.
 Here you need a constant current driver to drive it safely without wasting energy.
 It happens that I have Cree XR-E Q5 XLAPM-7090 LED lying around.
 It requires 3.7V driving voltage and can take up to 1A current.
 There are several light intensities given at specific currents:

-Light Emitting Diodes more frequently known as LEDs are semiconductor devices that converts electricity in to light.
-It hard to fond a gadget or other device that doesn’t use LED diodes.
-They are cheap they are simple to use and they are small.
+Light Emitting Diodes more frequently known as LEDs are semiconductor devices that convert electricity into light.
+It was hard to find a gadget or other device that doesn’t use LEDs.
+They are cheap; they are simple to use, and they are small.
 LEDs can emit different light color depending on different chemical compound material in a semiconductor.
-LED symbol One and common LED symbol is as standard diodes but with couple arrows indicating that it emits light:
+LED symbol One and universal LED symbol is as standard diodes but with couple arrows indicating that it emits light:

 Zener diodes are specially designed diodes (heavily doped) that have low reverse voltage breakdown.
-Due to this characteristic zener diodes are connected backwards to normal operation.
-If zener is forward biased it acts as regular diode with forward voltage drop at 0.6V.
-Zener diod backward voltage breakdowns may range from 2.4V up to 100V.
-Truly speaking if you need like 1.2V then probably you need to connect two forward biased diodes in series for 0.6V+0.6V = 1.2V drop.
+Due to this characteristic zener diodes are connected backward to normal operation.
+If zener is forward biased, it acts as a regular diode with a forward voltage drop at 0.6V.
+Zener diode backward voltage breakdowns may range from 2.4V up to 100V.
+Honestly speaking if you need like 1.2V then probably you need to connect two forward biased diodes in series for 0.6V+0.6V = 1.2V drop.

 Diodes are semiconductor devices commonly used for many purposes.
-In generally you can imagine diode to be a valve that passes current to one direction and stops it to flow back.
-First thing that comes in mind – this might be a good choice for reverse voltage protection.
-In fact they are.
-But… In reality things are a bit different.
-First of all diodes aren’t perfect devices.
-They have so called forward voltage drop which is about 0.7V for standard diodes.
-So if insert diode in to power supply, say 5V the after protection you will get 4.3V where part of voltage is lost in diode.
-If you wanna go this way – better choose Schottky diode instead which has a smaller forward voltage drop.
-Forward voltage drop occurs when diode is forward biased what means current flow from anode to cathode.
+In general, you can imagine diode to be a valve that passes current to one direction and stops it to flow back.
+The first thing that comes in mind – this might be a good choice for reverse voltage protection, but.
+In reality, things are a bit different.
+First of all, diodes aren’t perfect devices.
+They have a so-called forward voltage drop which is about 0.7V for standard diodes.
+So if insert diode into the power supply, say 5V the after protection you will get 4.3V where part of voltage is lost in the diode.
+If you want to go this way – better choose Schottky diode instead which has a smaller forward voltage drop.
+A forward voltage drop occurs when the diode is forward biased what means current flow from anode to the cathode.